jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 ### Define Cells

-In the Define Cells dialogue, it is possible to assign squares to cells.
+In the Define Cells dialog, it is possible to assign squares to cells.
 The user selects squares by drawing a rectangle with the mouse, selecting a cell (colour) and pressing 'Assign'.

 Any changes made will be saved when the user exits the Recording Viewer, depending on the selected save options.